Ordisoftware/Tweets-Inspector/README.md

 - Load tweets from the `tweets.js` file of a Twitter archive.
 - Display tweets dispatched in three views : main, replies and retweets.
-- Search/filter a term and/or a user name.
+- Filter and search using a term and/or a user name.
+- Open a tweet in browser.
-- Delete (destroy) selected tweets.
+- Delete i.e. destroy selected tweets.
+- Export tweets to CSV.
 - English, French.

 ## Requirements